-But don’t count out board games just yet, “Monopoly” and “Sorry” aren’t dead yet.
+But don’t count out board games just yet, “Monopoly” and “Sorry” aren’t dead.
 In fact, board games and puzzles are thriving.
 In 2016, over 3,900 new board games were released to the public.
 A study by Euromonitor International found that board games and puzzles grew in revenue from $9.3 billion in 2013 to $9.6 billion by 2016.
-The growth isn’t stopping there, as board games and puzzles are expected to yield a 1% sales growth rate year-over-year.
+The growth isn’t stopping there, as board games and puzzles are expected to yield a 1 percent sales growth rate year-over-year.

-Here are 10 Reasons why Board Games are Making a Comeback:
+10 Reasons why Board Games are Making a Comeback

 Board Games FAQ

 Board games are important for a child’s development.
 As children build their skills in reasoning, verbal communication, patience, sharing, interaction, and problem solving, they also have fun.
-It is important for the child to enjoy the experience, that way they are more engaged, and they are more willing to learn how to harness skills without being discouraged.
+It’s important for the child to enjoy the experience, that way they’re more engaged, and are more willing to learn how to harness skills without being discouraged.

 Dating back as early as 5,000 BC, the first set of game pieces were found in Turkey.
 The game featured a series of 49 carved and painted stones similar to the modern day dice, and similar artifacts have been found throughout the Middle East and Nile River basin.
 The longest-running board game is thought to be The Royal Game of Ur, which dates back to 2650 BC and was recently played by a school teacher, according to entrepreneur Peter Attia.
 It was a game played in the Middle East similar to Backgammon, with a game board and pieces.
 The game was also discovered in Pharaoh Tutankhamen’s tomb.